sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

 H\ :sub:`0`: All four suits are chosen with equal probability

-Now, because thit is statistics, we have to be able to say the same thing in a mathematical way.
+Now, because this is statistics, we have to be able to say the same thing in a mathematical way.
 To do this, let us use the notation *P*\ :sub:`j`\ to refer to the true probability that the *j*-th suit is chosen.
 If the null hypothesit is true, then each of the four suits has a 25\% chance of being selected.
 In other